MrSanZz/reita01/README.md

 This tool has been deprecated and discontinued, if you wanna access the WormGPT you can use our new AI at: https://github.com/MrSanZz/KawaiiGPT

-Please note that we wouldn't focused on InsomniaGPT-Prompt anymore
+Please note that we wouldn't focused on reita01 anymore

 Best regards, MrSanZz.